 (b) if ANA is positive, then OBF is the out of balance (buy) fee set out in the transmission fee schedule for the financial year in which the month falls.

-(8) If the out of balance charge for a month is negative, then the amount equal to -1 multiplied by that out of balance charge is payable by the user to Western Power, except if the user is Western Power.
+(8) If the out of balance charge for a month is negative, then the amount equal to -1 multiplied by that out of balance charge is payable by the user to the corporation, except if the user is the Electricity Generation Corporation, the Electricity Retail Corporation or the Regional Power Corporation.

-(9) If the out of balance charge for a month is positive, then an amount equal to that out of balance charge is payable by Western Power to the user, except if the user is Western Power.
+(9) If the out of balance charge for a month is positive, then an amount equal to that out of balance charge is payable by the corporation to the user, except if the user is the Electricity Generation Corporation, the Electricity Retail Corporation or the Regional Power Corporation.

 [Regulation 24 amended in Gazette 31 Dec 1998 p.7401; 28 Dec 2001 p.6716; 22 Jun 2004 p.
-2164.]
+2164; 31 Mar 2006 p.
+1311.]

 25. Excess standby generation charge